EmBitz/EBlink/README.md

 ![alt text](https://www.embitz.org/context3.png)

-__Project bucket list__
-- _Flash-breakpoints_ to increase the number of allowable breakpoints.
-Now we don't use external loaders anymore this is in reach as soon as we have ARMulator incoperated.
-Together with the speed of e.g. STlinkV3 and small page-size devices, this will be very convenient.
-- Complete _CMIS-DAP(v2)_, this is for 40% ready
-- Implement _SWO_ and _ITM_
-- EBlink CLI wrappers 'ST-LINK_gdbserver.exe' and 'JLinkGDBServerCL.exe' so that EBlink can replace those GDB servers and act as if they are there.

  ##### When to consider EBlink instead of OpenOCD:
 - if you need live variables for e.g. Embitz (OpenOCD doesn't support live variables)